Power Apps Performance: Speed Up Your App with the Concurrent Function (Parallel Processing Experiment)

 If these operations (ProcessA or ProcessB) involve connecting to multiple data sources such as Dataverse or SharePoint, accessing them concurrently (in parallel) can significantly improve your app’s performance.

-Points to Note When Using the Concurrent Function
+Points to Note When Using Concurrent

-Point 1: Dependent on Devices and Browsers
+1. Dependent on Devices and Browsers

 The first point is that not all processes may run in parallel depending on the device or browser used to execute the app.